-Major commercial projects include the expansion of NantWorks’ Culver City headquarters, a contemporary, three-story structure with more than 62,000 square feet of space for offices, research and development, and laboratories, plus a separate five-story garage; campus development for NantWorks in El Segundo, incorporating The Chan Soon-Shiong Institute for Medicine at Mariposa: a recently completed cutting edge immuno-therapy cancer clinic.
+Major commercial projects include the design for the new Los Angeles Times headquarters, and the expansion of NantWorks’ Culver City headquarters, a contemporary, three-story structure with more than 62,000 square feet of space for offices, research and development, and laboratories, plus a separate five-story garage; campus development for NantWorks in El Segundo, incorporating The Chan Soon-Shiong Institute for Medicine at Mariposa: a recently completed cutting edge immuno-therapy cancer clinic.
 The firm has also developed new gardens and a re-envisioned exterior for two award-winning apartment complexes, Villa Del Mar in Marina del Rey and The Aspens in Santa Ana, CA. Other commercial projects of note include interiors for a Gulfstream aircraft and the firm’s own offices in a converted mixed-use structure that encompasses Venue 66, a flexible events space and professional kitchen in the former La Cachette restaurant building near Century City.
 Currently on the boards are large-scale commercial endeavors in Culver City, the South Bay, and San Diego County, as well as residential projects in Carmel, Malibu, Laguna Beach, Pebble Beach, Santa Barbara, and the Santa Ynez Valley.

 Tichenor & Thorp gained an early reputation for sensitive, highly informed restorations of historically significant houses and landmark commercial structures by such noted California architects as Paul R. Williams, Gregory Ain, Roland Coate, John Byers, H. Roy Kelly, and Harwell Hamilton Harris.
 Memorable projects in this area of expertise include the Cecil B. DeMille residence (recently purchased by Angelina Jolie); the former William Powell Estate (now owned by decorator Kelly Wearstler and her husband, Brad Korzen); and Hollywood’s landmark Capitol Records building and grounds.